 Photo: Andy Staples

-A 2021 Metropolitan Opera National Council District Winner, Wenzelberg has also performed as a vocal soloist with/at the New York Philharmonic, New York City Opera, Atlanta Opera, American Bach Soloists, Chamber Music Society of Lincoln Center, Dawn Upshaw and Gil Kalish, the Columbus, Portland (ME), and Phoenix Symphonies, the John F. Kennedy Center for the Performing Arts, and Carnegie Hall.
+As a countertenor, Wenzelberg was a 2021 Metropolitan Opera National Council District Winner, and he has performed as a vocal soloist with/at the Metropolitan Opera, New York Philharmonic, New York City Opera, Atlanta Opera, American Bach Soloists, Chamber Music Society of Lincoln Center, Lyric Fest, Dawn Upshaw and Gil Kalish, the Columbus, Portland (ME), and Phoenix Symphonies, Orchestra of the Eighteenth Century, the John F. Kennedy Center for the Performing Arts, and Carnegie Hall.
+He jointly served as Assistant Conductor and cover for the countertenor role of Orpheus’ Double in Matthew Aucoin’s Eurydice with Boston Lyric Opera in 2024.
 Recordings include performing the role of Charlie Bucket in Peter Ash’s The Golden Ticket (based on Roald Dahl’s Charlie and the Chocolate Factory), commercially recorded during live performances with Atlanta Opera; singing with tenor group Forte on their debut record; being the singing voice of the lead character in the film (including soundtrack) Hear My Song (formerly Boychoir); and appearing numerous times as a singer and actor on Sesame Street.

 Wenzelberg is fluent in Spanish and proficient in German, with knowledge of French, Italian, and Dutch, and is a proud AGMA, SAG/AFTRA, and ASCAP member.